underground-software/ILKD_course_materials/slides/fd3.md

 1. Obtain a reference to the file position or bail

-1. Create a local copy
+1. Create a local copy of the file position

 1. Perform virtual filesystem (vfs) read